o2r-project/api/docs/compendium/metadata.md

 - `datacite` (TBD) holds DataCite XML
 - `zenodo` holds [Zenodo](https://zenodo.org/) metadata for shipments made to Zenodo

+!!!note

-**Note:** The information in each sub-property are subject to independent workflows and may differ from one another.
+    The information in each sub-property are subject to independent workflows and may differ from one another.

 Future sub-properties might expose `enriched` or `harvested` metadata.